dmlc/dgl/examples/mxnet/gcn/README.md

 Codes
 -----
+The folder contains three implementations of GCN:
+- `gcn.py` uses DGL's predefined graph convolution module.
-The folder contains two implementations of GCN. `gcn.py` uses user-defined message and reduce functions. `gcn_spmv.py` uses DGL's builtin functions so SPMV optimization could be applied.
+- `gcn_mp.py` uses user-defined message and reduce functions.
+- `gcn_spmv.py` improves from `gcn_mp.py` by using DGL's builtin functions so SPMV optimization could be applied.

 The provided implementation in `gcn_concat.py` is a bit different from the original paper for better performance, credit to @yifeim and @ZiyueHuang.